lnalborczyk/phd_thesis/docs/02-chap2.md

 #### Orofacial speech muscles

 In our work, we were especially interested in the activity of some of the orofacial muscles (i.e., the muscles situated around the mouth).
-More precisely, we were particularly interested in the activity of the *orbicularis oris inferior* (OOI), the *orbicularis oris superior* (OOS), and the *zygomaticus major* (ZYG) muscles (cf. Figure \@ref(fig:facial)).
-Contrary to what was assumed until recently, the *orblicularis oris* muscle is not a sphincter muscle but is instead a complex of four distinct muscles that interlace in a way that give the *orbicularis oris* complex its circular aspect.
+More precisely, we studied the activity of the *orbicularis oris inferior* (OOI), the *orbicularis oris superior* (OOS), and the *zygomaticus major* (ZYG) muscles (cf. Figure \@ref(fig:facial)).
+Contrary to what was assumed until recently, the *orblicularis oris* muscle is not a sphincter muscle but is instead a complex of several distinct muscles that interlace in a way that gives the *orbicularis oris* complex its circular aspect.
 Among these muscles, the OOS and the OOI are placed over and below (respectively) the mouth and are responsible for rounding or protruding the lips.
-More precisely, the OOS is responsible for lowering the upper lip whereas the OOI is repsponsible for elevating the lower lip.
-The ZYG muscle has its origin on the zygomatic bone and its insertion at the labial commissure (the angle of the mouth) where it meets with fibers of the *levator anguli oris* and *orbicularis oris* muscles.
+More precisely, the OOS is responsible for lowering the upper lip whereas the OOI is responsible for elevating the lower lip.
+The ZYG muscle has its origin on the zygomatic bone and inserts at the labial commissure (the angle of the mouth) where it meets with fibers of the *levator anguli oris* and *orbicularis oris* muscles.
 Together with the *levator anguli oris*, it serves to move the labial commissure upwards and lateraly, and is involved in laughing and more generally in pleasant reactions and positive emotions.
 It is also involved in speech production, especially during the production of *spread* sounds, that is, sounds that require a wide aperture of the mouth (e.g., /i/).

 \begin{figure}[H]